-2020 £'000 2019 £'000
+ANALYSIS OF TOTAL MOVEMENT IN PROVISIONS 2020 £'000's 2019 £'000's

-Balance at 1 January 582 527
+At 1 January 582 527

-Charge to Profit and Loss account 368 55
+Charge to profit and loss account 368 55

-Balance at 31 December 950 582
+At 31 December 950 582

 Analysis of the movement in the allowance for impairment losses by Stages.
 The table shown above includes those relating to Loans and advances to Banks, Loans and advances to customers, Loans and advances to shareholders and debt securities measured at amortised cost and FVOCI.